 Common Colors and Their Associations

-• Red (#FF0000) conveys urgency, passion, and excitement.
-It is frequently used for promotions and call-to-action buttons.
+• Red (#FF0000) — urgency, passion, excitement.
+Used for promotions and call-to-action buttons.

-• Green (#008000) symbolizes growth, health, and sustainability.
-Businesses in wellness and environmental sectors incorporate it into their branding.
+• Green (#008000) — growth, health, sustainability.
+Popular in wellness and eco-friendly sectors.

-• Purple (#800080) is associated with creativity, royalty, and imagination.
-It is a popular choice for beauty and artistic brands.
+• Purple (#800080) — creativity, royalty, imagination.
+Seen in beauty and artistic brands.

 How Color Influences Digital Marketing